gardener/landscaper/docs/usage/Installations.md

 metadata:
   name: my-installation
 spec:
-  retrySpec: {
+  automaticReconcile: {
-    successRetrySpec:
+    succeededReconcile:
       interval: <some-duration, e.g. 5s>

-    failedRetrySpec:
+    failedReconcile:
       interval: <some-duration, e.g. 5s>
-      numberOfRetries: <some-number, e.g. 10>
+      numberOfReconciles: <some-number, e.g. 10>
   }

 ```

 The additional fields have the following meanings:

-- **successRetrySpec.interval**: This field allows to specify a different interval between two subsequent automatic retries
+- **succeededReconcile.interval**: This field allows to specify a different interval between two subsequent automatic reconciles
   of succeeded installations.

-- **failedRetrySpec.interval**: This field allows to specify a different interval between two subsequent automatic retries
+- **failedReconcile.interval**: This field allows to specify a different interval between two subsequent automatic reconciles
   of failed installations.

-- **failedRetrySpec.numberOfRetries**: With this field, you can restrict the maximal number of retries of failed
+- **failedReconcile.numberOfReconciles**: With this field, you can restrict the maximal number of automatic reconciles of failed
   installations.
-The counter for the already executed retries is automatically reset to 0 if
+The counter for the already executed automatic reconciles is automatically reset to 0 if
   - the specification of an installation is changed, resulting in a change of the generation number or
   - the installation went into a successful final state or
   - the reconciliation is triggered by setting the `landscaper.gardener.cloud/operation: reconcile` from outside.
 This